Is Christ Knocking on the Door of your Heart?

 How long has he been knocking?
 For weeks, months, even years?

-Many of us hear him tap-tapping on our hearts, calling us to a life of complete surrender, yet we never fully open the door.
-We crack the door open, put one eye up to the opening, and peer cautiously toward the Savior of our life.
+Many of us hear him tap-tapping on our hearts, calling us to a life of complete surrender.
+Yet we never fully open the door.
+Cautiously, we crack it open, put one eye up to the opening, and peer toward the Savior of our life.

 In the depth of our souls, we long to fling the door wide open and run into the arms of Christ, taking hold of all he has to offer!

-Yet in that pivotal moment, we feel our fleshly nature taking over, persuading us to run from the one thing we desire the most: a life of complete abandonment to Christ.
+Yet in that pivotal moment, we feel our fleshly nature taking over.
+And it persuades us to run from the one thing we desire the most: a life of complete abandonment to Christ.

 Have You Shut the Door?